Student visa to Korea

 Make sure to leave enough margin if you book your flight before you have received your visa.
 Otherwise, you can book it as soon as your visa has been issued but then prices might be higher.
 Do not forget to get a good student insurance for your studies in South Korea.

 On arrival to South Korea you will be asked to fill in a landing card.
-If you are traveling on visa waiver, you can indicate that you are a tourist.
-If you enter on a student visa, you should write that you are a student.
+If you are traveling on visa waiver, you can indicate that you should check Tour.
+If you enter on a student visa, you should check Study.

 7. Alien registration and possible visa extension